civilblur/youlag/README.md

    - **Website**: "Icon and name".
 (Optional)
    - **Thumbnail**: "Landscape".
    - **Article icons > Top line**: "[X] Summary".
+     - The rest of the "Top line" settings are optional.

 1. Go to `Settings > Extensions` and click the gear (⚙️) icon for each extension:
    - **User JS**: Copy the content from `script.js` paste it into the text field, and click "Submit".